 The “terrible twos” is a well known phrase for parents.
 They can strike any time from 1 to 4 years!
-And are really just the years when your toddler finds it hard to express themselves and gets frustrated when you don’t understand them or as they grow, needs to challenge the boundries Having been through them with my 2 girls here are my 10 Top Tips for Surviving Toddler Tantrums.
+And are really just the years when your toddler finds it hard to express themselves and gets frustrated when you don’t understand them or as they grow, needs to challenge the boundaries Having been through them with my 2 girls here are my 10 Top Tips for Surviving Toddler Tantrums.
 Look out for my Surviving Tween Tantrums as I enter the next phase of childhood!

 #1.
 Don’t Change Your Mind

-This is especially important when you are out and about and just want the ground to open up and sallow you!
+This is especially important when you are out and about and just want the ground to open up and swallow you!
 But remember, other people will judge you on your reaction not on the behavior of your child.

 #2.
 Choose Your Battles